Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ### 7.1 Deployment: Local Clone

-The Ba Mi Soro website was deployed locally via the use of GitHub (web application), Git Bash, an IDE such as VS Code (desktop application, and the use of a ‘repo’ - specific SSH Key.
+The Ba Mi Soro website was deployed locally via the use of the following tools and applications;

+- GitHub (web application),
+- Git Bash,
+- An IDE (such as VS Code, desktop application),
+- A repository-specific SSH Key.

 An overview of how the site was deployed locally is discussed in more detail below:

 |The Process|
 |-------------|